AleMis/checkout-component/README.md

 # Checkout Component #

-Assumption of this application is that is is a backend tool used by an on-line shop, where customer is able to:
+Assumption of this application is that it is a backend tool used by an on-line shop, where customer is able to:
  * Open new empty basket – the basket is used to store items,
  * Scan items – customer can select a product of one type and input it’s quantity,
  * Close basket at any time and return the total price of a number of items.